-Сучасний статус поширення виду (note that for lagre mammal besides climate options spacious habitats presence are very important, so even in 50×50 km pixel elk can be absent even if climate is acceptable) Additionally, supported populations of elk can be found in Ukraine, which do not reflect natural distribution (and do not included into model). .
+There is current potential distribution example.
+(Note: for the lagre mammal besides climate options spacious habitats presence are very important, so even in 50×50 km pixel elk can be absent even if climate is acceptable).
+Additionally, supported populations of elk can be found in Ukraine, which do not reflect natural distribution and were not included into themodel.
 The map shows expected changes in elk (Alces alces) distribution to 2050 due to climate changes.
 Distribution data from 1970s to 2000 based on EEBIO project materials compiled from different sources.
-Prediction in elk distribution to 2050 modelled by IMAGE climate predictions using GLM approach. . .
+Prediction in elk distribution to 2050 modelled by IMAGE climate predictions using GLM approach. .

 Map authors: G.Kolomytsev, V.Prydatko Last update: June 10, 2008.